Landing Pag Banner Dach Misery Of Maintenance Scaled

 ActiveBatch by Redwood

-ActiveBatch by Redwood is an extensible enterprise job scheduler that enables users to orchestrate IT and business processes, including MFT, data warehousing/ETL, ERP, CRM and much more.
+ActiveBatch is an extensible enterprise job scheduler that enables users to orchestrate IT and business processes, including MFT, data warehousing/ETL, ERP, CRM and much more.

 ActiveBatch connects to virtually any endpoint through its Job Steps Library or Service Library.
 It provides dozens of out-of-the-box features and capabilities for automating and orchestrating across functions, including a Super REST API Adapter for creating job steps without custom scripting.